jameshuynh/polymorphic_join/README.md

 Then you can use the polymorphic join like followings:

-Assuming I have this model call `Notification`
+Given that I have this model call `Notification`

 ```rb
 class Notification < ApplicationRecord
   belongs_to :notifiable, polymorphic: true